yuewuo/ApproachingFeeder/README.md

 # ApproachingFeeder
-When Momo approaches the wet feeder, open it; after he's gone for a while, close it
+When Momo, the cutest kitten, approaches the wet feeder, open it; after he's gone for a while, close it